andir/blog/posts/linux-vrf-with-systemd.rst

 .. type: text

-While working on a systemd-networkd patch to implement (at least basic) VRF interfaces I did write <linux-ip-vrf>.
+While working on a systemd-networkd patch to implement (at least basic) VRF interfaces I did write :doc:`my other post <linux-ip-vrf>`.
 This post should give you a brief example on how you can create a VRF with systemd-networkd.

 At this point it really only created the interfaces and enslaves potential customer interfaces to a given VRF.